How to Insert Dates in Excel Automatically (4 Simple Tricks)

 • Select Day if you want to fill the cells with upcoming days.

-• If you want to fill the cells with upcoming weekdays, select Weekday.
+• Select Weekday if you want to fill the cells with upcoming weekdays.

 • Select Month if you want to fill the cells with increasing months keeping the day fixed.

-• And if you want to fill the cells with increasing years keeping the day and month fixed, select Year.
+• Select Year if you want to fill the cells with increasing years keeping the day and month fixed.

-• All these options were available in the Fill Handle, except one.
+• All these options are available in the Fill Handle, except for one.
 In the Fill Handle, the Step value is set by default 1.

 Insert Multiple Dates Automatically in Excel

-• You will find the selected column filled with increasing weekdays with step value 3.
+• The selected column is filled with increasing weekdays with step value 3.

 Insert Multiple Dates Automatically in Excel